- How can I use WindStax?

 17. Can I see one?

 Yes, you can.
 Follow us on FaceBook to find out where in the world a mobile demo unit is going to be.
-Or, feel free to give us a call and maybe we can bring one to you.
 Our customers are also proud to show off their WindStax in action.
 We will let you know if we have an installation in your area.

 18. Green looks good on me.
 How can I get involved with WindStax?

 - – An easy way to show your support of green energy is to like us on FaceBook, follow us on Twitter, and tell your friends about WindStax.